What Is a Compound Interest Calculator?

 Example Scenarios

-A one-time deposit can still grow significantly with time.
-At 7% annually for 25 years, $10,000 can grow to roughly $54,000+ depending on compounding frequency.
+A one-time investment can grow meaningfully if left alone long enough.
+At 7% for 25 years, $10,000 may grow to roughly $54,000+, depending on compounding frequency.

 The Rule of 72

-The Rule of 72 estimates how long it takes to double your money: 72 ÷ annual rate (%) ≈ years to double.
+The Rule of 72 is a shortcut for estimating how long it takes to double your money: 72 ÷ annual rate (%) ≈ years to double.

 Inflation and “Real” Buying Power

-To estimate real buying power, compare against an inflation assumption using the Inflation Calculator.
+To estimate purchasing power more realistically, compare your result with an inflation assumption using the Inflation Calculator.

 Frequently Asked Questions